 - 1. Switch off all devices. - 2.
-Connect your keyboard, monitor(s) and mouse to the Remote Unit as shown in Figure 2.
+Connect your USB devices and monitor(s) to the Remote Unit as shown in Figure 2.

 These ports may also be attached to the CPU side of a KVM switch in order to have a remote CPU.
 However, if you are attempting to use the extender between cascaded KVM switches this may not work.
 Please contact Technical Support to discuss your application.